ms/buildtogether.tech/src/rules-newcomers.md

     accessible and guide new members to the tasks they may handle.

 Make governance explicit.
-:   <cite>Raymond2001</cite> described an egalitarian world in which everyone
+:   [% b Raymond2001 %] described an egalitarian world in which everyone
     could contribute equally to open projects.
-Two decades later, we can see how misleading it was, and how unequal and unwelcoming projects can be if authority lies with those willing to shout loudest and longest
-    <cite>Cohen2018</cite>.
-Large, well-established projects that incorporate
-    as non-profits are required to promulgate bylaws; smaller projects should have some explicit <span i="governance">governance</span> that explains who gets a say in what and how to become someone whose vote counts
+Two decades later, we can see how misleading it was, and how unequal and unwelcoming projects can be if authority lies with those willing to shout loudest and longest [% b Cohen2018 %].
+Large, well-established projects that incorporate as non-profits are required to promulgate bylaws; smaller projects should have some explicit <span i="governance">governance</span> that explains who gets a say in what and how to become someone whose vote counts